uhray/ractive-extensions-validator/README.md

 <a href="#options-orientation" name="#options-orientation">#</a> validator-**orientation** = "*orientation*"

-By default, the error message is with *orientation* as 'left'.
+By default, the error message is with *orientation* as 'inline'.
 The orientation describes what side of the input or textarea the error message is displayed.
-Options are top, bottom, left, and right.
+Options are top, bottom, left, right, and inline.

 Example: